 Dartmouth's Academic Honor Principle applies to this course, and academic misconduct policies will be strictly enforced.
 I will report suspected cases of cheating to the Undergraduate Judicial Affairs Officer.
-I also reserve the right to assign a failing grade for an assignment or an exam if I conclude that the honor principle has been violated, regardless of the finding from the Committee on Standards finds that you violated the honor principle I will assign a failing grade for the entire course.
+I will assign a failing grade for an assignment or an exam if I conclude that the honor principle has been violated.
+If the Committee on Standards finds that you violated the honor principle I will assign a failing grade for the entire course.
 If you have questions, ask!

 Elaboration (thanks to many CS 1 and 10 instructors over the years)

 - On exams, all work must be your own.

 - You will work on short assignments individually.
 Programs that you turn in should be created, typed, and documented, and the output generated, by you yourself.